opennetworkinglab/aether-docs/onramp/directory.rst

 OnRamp Repos
 ~~~~~~~~~~~~~~~~~~~

-The process to deploy the artifacts listed above manages the
+OnRamp adopts minimal Ansible tooling for the *Continuous Deployment
-*Continuous Deployment (CD)* half of the CI/CD pipeline.
-OnRamp uses a
+(CD)* half of the CI/CD pipeline.
+The approach is designed to make it
-different mechanism than the one the ONF ops team originally used to
-manage its multi-site deployment of Aether.
-The latter approach has a
-large startup cost, which has proven difficult to replicate.
-(It also
-locks you into deployment toolchain that may or may not be appropriate
-for your situation.)

-In its place, OnRamp adopts minimal Ansible tooling.
-This makes it
-easier to take ownership of the configuration parameters that define
+easy to take ownership of the configuration parameters that define
 your specific deployment scenario.
 The rest of this guide walks you
 through a step-by-step process of deploying and operating Aether on
 your own hardware.
 For now, we simply point you at the collection of